Clear House Accountants Clear House Accountants

 • The first step is to register with HMRC (HM Revenue and Customs).

-• PAYE registration should generally occur before the first payment of salary but not more than two months before the first payment.
+• PAYE registration should generally occur before the first payment of salary, but not more than two months before the first payment.

 It requires some of your business-related information to start registering you as an employer.
-That” includes:
+That includes:

 • Company Name

-• Company’s email address
+• The company’s email address

 • Company’s UTR (unique taxpayer reference)